 All faculty evaluate the student and the Faculty Evaluator summarizes the evaluations.
 Evaluation is based on end of course presentation (25%), clinical evaluations (50%), and an examination (25%).
 The examination is based off the AAD Basic Dermatology Curriculum.
 Students are expected to attend all clinics and conferences as directed by the Faculty Evaluator.
 Any absences must be approved by the Clerkship Director and more than three days must be approved by the Associate Dean of Students per the UNM Phase III attendance policy.
 Presentation: 5 minutes duration on an interesting rare case or a new treatment of a common disease entity.
-If a student wishes, there are many opportunities to complete a case report or other similar publication with mentorship from faculty.
-If this is a goal for the student, please communicate with the program director prior to starting the rotation.
+If a student wishes, there may be opportunities to complete a case report or other similar publication with mentorship from faculty.